mwat56/Nele/README.md

 ## Files

-Right from the start I mentioned that I wanted to avoid external depenencies – like databases for example.
+Right at the start I mentioned that I wanted to avoid external dependencies – like databases for example.
 Well, that's not exactly true (or even possible), because there is _one_ database that's always already there, regardless of the operating system: the _filesystem_.
 The trick is to figure out how to best use it for our own purposes.
-The solution I came up with here is to use sort of a _timestamp_ as ID and filename for the arcticles/postings, and use part of that very timestamp as ID and name for the directory names as well.
+The solution I came up with here is to use sort of a _timestamp_ as ID and filename for the arcticles, and use part of that very timestamp as ID and name for the directory names as well.

 Both directory- and file-names are automatically handled by the system.
-Each directory can hold up to 52 days worth of articles/postings.
+Each directory can hold up to 52 days worth of articles.
 After extensive experimentation – with hundreds of thousands of automatically generated (and deleted) test files – that number seemed to be a reasonable compromise between directories not growing too big (_search times_) and keeping the number of directories used low (about seven per year).

 All this data (files and directories) will be created under the directory you configure either in the INI file (entry `datadir`) or on the commandline (option `-datadir`).
 Under that directory the program expects several sub-directories:

 * `css/` for stylesheet files,
+* `fonts/` for font files,
 * `img/` for image files,
-* `postings/` directory root for the articles/postings,
+* `postings/` directory root for the articles,
 * `static/` for static files (like e.g. PDF files),
 * `views/` for page templates

 Apart from setting that `datadir` option to your liking you don't have to worry about it anymore.

 As mentioned before, it's always advisable to use _absolute pathnames_, not relative one.
-The latter are converted into absolute ones by the system, but they depend on where you are in the filesystem when you start the program or write the commandline options.
+The latter are converted into absolute ones (based on `datadir`) by the system, but they depend on where you are in the filesystem when you start the program or write the commandline options.
 You can use `./blog -h` to see which directories the program will use (see the example above).

 ### CSS